 A school operates as a team, so it is important for you to work together with your colleagues.
 The teacher and assistant form a vital team within the classroom.
 For a lesson to run smoothly you will both have to work well together.

 You should have a passion for working with children and developing their learning.
 Daily responsibilities can vary day to day.
 Some of these include assisting with lesson planning, creating displays and engaging your pupils.

 Dealing with different types of people every day, a teaching assistant will need to be a good communicator.
 Being a ‘connection to knowledge’ for students, will mean explaining information clearly in a way that your pupils will understand.

-If you’re thinking about changing your career and becoming a teaching assistant, take a look at our CACHE Level 3 Certificate in Supporting Teaching and Learning in Schools course.
-If you’re already a teaching assistant and looking to progress your career, our Higher Level Teaching Assistant Certificate, Level 4 RQF, may be for you.
+If you're thinking about changing your career and becoming a teaching assistant, take a look at our CACHE Level 3 Certificate in Supporting Teaching and Learning in Schools course.
+If you're already a teaching assistant and looking to progress your career, our CACHE Level 4 Certificate for the Advanced Practitioner for Schools and Colleges may be for you.